 CBT is called an ‘information processing’ model, which basically means it approaches the person as if his or her brain acts like a computer.
 The theory is that when you put ‘good information into’ the computer (‘positive’ thoughts), you get good (positive) feelings and behaviours coming back out and vice versa.
 A person’s problems are thus located in the ‘negative’ ways we think about things.
 CBT sees change as arising from changing these ‘negative’ thoughts and habits.
 You can do CBT on yourself from a self-help book and CBT computer software that helps you examine your thoughts and their impact upon your feelings and behaviours.
 Many other ‘alphabet’ therapies have evolved out of the CBT model in the so-called ‘Third Wave’ therapies e.g. DBT, MDT, ACT etc.

 Training courses for CBT therapists range between a few months to a year or two depending upon the level of training chosen.
 Practitioners of CBT are not required to have undertaken any psychotherapy or self-development work themselves during their training, since the relationship between therapist and patient is not considered to be a significant factor in therapeutic change.

 Using sections of the Mental Health Act in the UK and in collaboration with Social Services, Psychiatrists can legally force treatment, restraint and incarceration upon a patient without their consent if they are assessed as posing a risk to themselves or others.
 Psychiatrists issue psychiatric diagnoses, which are sometimes required in order to access Mental Health services within the NHS.
-However, such diagnoses are not required to either understand or treat mental distress.
+However, such diagnoses are often contentious and arbitrary in their application, and no form of diagnosis is required to either understand or treat mental or emotional distress.